Zurich Cantonal Bank

-Zurich Cantonal Bank (Zürcher Kantonalbank, or ZKB) is the largest cantonal bank and fourth largest bank in Switzerland, as well as the leading financial services provider in the Greater Zurich area, with total assets of over CHF 150 billion.
+Zurich Cantonal Bank (Zürcher Kantonalbank, or ZKB) is the largest cantonal bank and fourth largest bank in Switzerland, with total assets of over CHF 150 billion.

-ZKB, as an independent, incorporated public-law institution, is wholly owned by the Canton of Zurich.
-Ultimate supervision of ZKB is the responsibility of the Cantonal Council of Zurich, whose duties are laid down in Zurich's Cantonal Bank Act.
+ZKB, as an independent, incorporated public-law institution, is wholly owned by the canton of Zürich.
+Ultimate supervision of ZKB is the responsibility of the Cantonal Council of Zürich, whose duties are laid down in Zürich's Cantonal Bank Act.

-Under the law, the canton of Zurich bears responsibility for all ZKB's liabilities should the bank's resources prove inadequate.
+Under the law, the canton of Zürich bears responsibility for all ZKB's liabilities should the bank's resources prove inadequate.
 This cantonal guarantee acts as a stabilising force for the financial market as a whole, particularly in times of economic uncertainty.

 History

-The Zurich Cantonal Bank was founded in 1870 as "bank of the citizens of Zurich" following an initiative of Johann Jakob Keller (1823–1903), then member of the cantonal council of Zurich.
-The canton of Zurich provided the necessary endowment capital and appointed the senior governing bodies.
+The Zurich Cantonal Bank was founded in 1870 as "bank of the citizens of Zürich" following an initiative of Johann Jakob Keller (1823–1903), then member of the cantonal council of Zürich.
+The canton of Zürich provided the necessary endowment capital and appointed the senior governing bodies.
 The public service mandate and the corresponding social and political responsibility were established by law.

 In October 2009, Global Finance magazine rated ZKB at one of the five safest banks in the world, on the basis of it being one of only five financial institutions that enjoyed a triple Standard & Poor's, Fitch and Moody's AAA/Aaa rating globally.

 In November 2013, Zürcher Kantonalbank was classified as a systemically important bank in Switzerland by order of the Swiss National Bank, alongside UBS, Credit Suisse, Raiffeisen (Switzerland) and PostFinance, and must meet stricter capital requirements and prepare contingency plans for times of crisis.

 Network

-With 103 outlets, ZKB is the largest network of branches in the canton of Zurich.
+With 103 outlets, ZKB is the largest network of branches in the canton of Zürich.

-ZKB also maintains a network of international representatives and regional advisory offices in Beijing, Mumbai, Singapore, Panama, and Sao Paulo.
+ZKB also maintains a network of international representatives and regional advisory offices in Beijing, Mumbai, Singapore, Panama, and São Paulo.
 ZKB also has a branch in Austria (Salzburg).